Dyslexia therapy retrains the brain to read, spell, and write -- the right way.

 It warms my heart to see my students’ faces light up as they understand new concepts.
 I love finding ways to make this program fun and relevant, and I can meet anyone at their level of need.
 These programs always work!

-Certified Structured Learning Dyslexia Specialist (IDA)
+Certified Structured Literacy Dyslexia Specialist (IDA)

 Certified Academic Language Therapist (ALTA)